Buy to let mortgages in the UK allow you to borrow money to buy properties to rent out. Read our dedicated guide to get buy to let advice.

 Nine top tips for buy to let mortgages

-While a buy to let mortgage can be a great investment we’ve pulled together nine things to consider before you choose to become a landlord:
+While a buy to let mortgage can be a great investment we’ve pulled together nine things you should consider before you choose to become a landlord:

 Think about the rental market

-Don’t buy a property that you like, buy a property that the kind of tenant you want to attract will actually want to rent.
+Don’t just buy a property that you like, buy a property that the kind of tenant you want to attract will actually want to rent.
 Are you looking for students for instance, or young families?

 Consider any legislation that the government is planning to introduce that may help or hinder your property’s attractiveness to potential tenants.

 Buy to let mortgages are risky so make sure you’ve done your sums and you know what you’re letting yourself in for.

 Count on the property being vacant for a few months for instance, and unexpected costs like having to call the boiler man more frequently as wear-and-tear takes its toll.